pmh/elf/README.md

 ## Introduction

-ELF let's you create reusable and extensible programming language implementations in JavaScript.
-It implements abstractions for creating parsers and lexers with automatic error-recovery, easy handling of operator precedence and (basic) AST walkers with support for pattern-matching.
+ELF is an experimental compiler framework which let's you create reusable and extensible programming language implementations in JavaScript.
+It implements abstractions for creating languages with automatic error-recovery, easy handling of operator precedence, AST walkers with (basic) pattern-matching support and REPL's.

-ELF takes advantage of JavaScript's prototypical nature so the way you create languages is by 'cloning' existing ones can in turn be cloned by more specific ones.
+It takes advantage of JavaScript's prototypical nature so the way you create languages is by 'cloning' existing ones which in turn can be cloned by more specific ones.
 This, combined with the ability to mixin and borrow rules, makes it very easy to extend and compose existing languages.

 ## Installation